Tom Steyer, Anti-Trump Billionaire Who Ran Pro-Impeachment Ad Campaign, May Be Running For President In 2020

-Tom Steyer, the San Francisco billionaire who spent millions of dollars of his own money in a (so-far) failed effort to convince Democratic Congressmen and -women, and the voters, to impeach Donald Trump, has signaled that he may be considering a run for President in 2020.
+Tom Steyer, the San Francisco billionaire who spent millions of dollars of his own money in an unsuccessful effort to convince Democratic members of Congress — and their voters — to impeach Donald Trump has signaled that he may be considering a run for president in 2020.

 As Politico reports, on Tuesday Steyer did everything but formally announce that he’s running for president.
-He purchased a “six-figure” ad package that includes spots on Twitter, Facebook, YouTube and Instagram, as well as full-age ads in USA Today and other newspapers owned by the same media conglomerate, Gannett.
-He also revamped his website to include a political platform (more on the specifics in a few paragraphs), and announced a series of five town halls, the first of which will take place in South Carolina.
+He purchased a “six-figure” ad package that includes spots on Twitter, Facebook, YouTube, and Instagram — as well as full-page ads in USA Today and other newspapers owned by the same media conglomerate, Gannett.
+He also revamped his website to include a political platform, and announced a series of five town halls — the first of which will take place in South Carolina.
 South Carolina is considered a crucial state in early primaries.

-As for the town halls, the first will take place on December 4 in Charleston, followed by one in Fresno, California at an as-yet-undetermined date.
-The remaining three, and their dates and locations, have not been announced, as of this writing.
+As for the town halls, the first will take place on December 4 in Charleston, followed by one in Fresno, California, at an as-yet-undetermined date.
+The remaining three, and their dates and locations, have not been announced as of this writing.

-And as for his platform, Steyer is keeping it simple: he has boiled down his message into five points, which he describes as the “Five Rights.”
+And as for his platform, Steyer is keeping it simple: he has boiled down his message into five points, which he describes as the “five rights.”

 WATCH: Tom Steyer outlines "5 Rights" for Dems ahead of 2020 https://t.co/FQSfXGEpss pic.twitter.com/5FGOhgkAmk